Constitution & Bylaws

 ARTICLE I: MEMBERSHIP

 Section 1.
-Class and Qualifications - There shall be six classes of membership: Regular, Affiliate, Associate, Emeritus, Individual and Student.
+Class and Qualifications - There shall be seven classes of membership: Regular, Affiliate, Associate, Allied, Emeritus, Individual and Student.

 a.
 Regular Membership: To be eligible for Regular Membership in the Institute, the applicant shall be a company actively engaged in casting metal parts for industrial engineering or commercial applications by means of the investment casting process.

 b.
 Affiliate Membership: To be eligible for Affiliate Membership in the Institute, the applicant shall be an organization which supplies goods and services to Regular Members including technical, marketing, financial services, research/development organizations, universities/learning institutions and aligned trade associations having to do with investment casting.
 Expressly excluded are organizations providing services of employment, and sales or manufacturers’ representatives of investment casting manufacturers.
 Affiliate members may have representatives to act as members or chairmen of committees.

 c.
 Associate Member: An Associate Member is a company or organization which does not manufacture in North America which is defined as Canada, the United States of America or the Republic of Mexico.
 Associate Members which meet the qualifications of either a Regular or Affiliate member will be designated as an Associate (Regular) or Associate (Affiliate) Member but shall not have a voting designate to vote at general meetings, cannot attend Management Meetings but may vote on special assessments brought before the general assembly.
 Associate Members may have representatives to act as full members of committees but shall not be eligible to serve as a member of the Board of Directors or as an Officer of the Institute.